 It seems that this debacle didn’t pass by without some sort of internal debate.
 Both printer manufacturers and Windows have put in a considerable amount of effort to make sure that this doesn’t happen again and, as a result, theoretically any printer purchased within the last three years should be compatible with Windows 10.
 As well as this, if your printer worked with Windows 7, 8 or 8.1, it should also work with 10.
-Furthermore, all new printers are built to work alongside the newest Microsoft system.
+Furthermore, all new printers are built to work alongside the newest Microsoft system, and avoid compatibility issues.

 Printer manufacturers from across the industry have endeavoured to ensure that their models are compatible, with the following statements from each:

 - For the people who use Pixma Printers, Canon has said that all models released within the last five years will be supported.

 - All HP models that are on the shelves at the moment work, with HP also claiming that all their printers from as far back as 2004 will be compatible.

 - Brother say models up to 10 years old will be compatible, using either the Windows 10 driver or a Brother Printer driver.